Walter A. Haas Jr.

 Walter A. Haas Jr. (January 24, 1916 – September 20, 1995) was an American businessman.
 He was the president (1958–1970), CEO (1958-1976) and chairman (1970–1981) of Levi Strauss & Co, succeeding his father Walter A. Haas (1889–1979).
 He led the company in its growth from a regional manufacturer to one of the world’s leading apparel companies.

 In 1953, together with his wife, Evelyn, he founded the Evelyn and Walter Haas Jr. Fund, a private family foundation based in San Francisco.
-Haas was also the principal owner of the Oakland Athletics of Major League Baseball from 1981 to 1995.
+Haas was also the principal owner of the Oakland Athletics of Major League Baseball from 1981 to until his death in 1995.

 Early life and education

 Haas was born to a Jewish family in San Francisco, the son of Elise (née Stern) and Walter A. Haas.
 His mother was the daughter of Sigmund Stern (the nephew of Levi Strauss and the son of David Stern); and Rosalie (née Meyer) Stern (the daughter of Harriet Newmark Meyer and Marc Eugene Meyer; and the granddaughter of rabbi Joseph Newmark).

 Haas graduated from the University of California, Berkeley in 1937 where he was a member of the Alpha Delta Phi Fraternity.
 His father was a prominent supporter of the university; the Haas School of Business was named in his honor.
 Haas attended the Harvard Business School and earned an MBA in 1939.